justinwojo/justinwojo.github.io/_automotive/morimoto-vs-supernova.md

 # Final Thoughts
 Overall, both options are good alternatives to halogen bulbs.
 LED's last an extremely long time, use less power, and have a much more attractive color.
 I think they still have a little bit to go to be a perfect replacement to HID's, but given a couple of more years I'm sure they'll get there.

+Between the two, I would lean towards the SuperNova V.4's due to the brigher light output, better pattern, and quieter fan.
+My only wish for the SuperNova's is a smaller driver similar to that of the Morimoto's.

 Thanks for reading, and feel free to comment below with any questions.
 I'd be glad to assist if I can!